Not Everyone Is Meant To Follow You Home

 Not permanently important.

-Not life-altering in an obvious way.
+Not life-changing in an obvious way.

 Nobody knows your history.